 I thought, that's us, isn't it? it's a sort of motto for us, our endeavours?
 We study the masses' work, it provides us with data, and they have no control over what we say about them.
 We deliver the masses up, even when we think we might be writing about the local.
-I went back to Baytown to instrumentalize my forgotten background, to forge the K formers into material for an academic career.
-It was due to you that I sought out Smithy, Posser, Anthony, Jimmy, Dino, Sandra and Zoë and the others that appear in my work.
+I went back to Baytown to instrumentalize my forgotten background, to forge the K formers' voices into material for my academic venture.
+I sought out Smithy, Posser, Barry, Ant', Jimmy, Dino, Sandra and Zoë.
 I console myself with the thought that by going back in that way, objectifying the people of my past, I did also sort of put it back in its place.